shafayetShafee/reveal-header/README.md

 So by using this filter, it is possible to use two logos for each slides (One by using the default [`logo`](https://quarto.org/docs/presentations/revealjs/#footer-logo) option which adds the logo on bottom-right corner and another one by using `header-logo` option provided by this filter.)

-View the [live demo](https://shafayetshafee.github.io/reveal-header/example.html) of using ths filter.
+View the [live demo](https://shafayetshafee.github.io/reveal-header/example.html) of using this filter.

+**Note that, this extension requires Quarto version to be at least 1.2**

 ## Installing